Curr Health Sci J, vol. 49, no. 1, 2023

 (1)Division of Cardiovascular Medicine, Hospital de Clínicas, Asunción National University

-(UNA), San Lorenzo, Paraguay,
+(UNA), San Lorenzo, Paraguay;

 (2)Department of Health Sciences Investigation, Sanatorio Metropolitano, Fernando de la Mora, Paraguay